serozr/anti-gamemode/README.md

 ## 📜 Description

-Tired of your cheating friends ?
+Tired of your cheating friends?

 - Gives a funny punishment to the person who goes into creative mode.
-- If it tries to switch to creative mode it will revert to its old mode.
+- If it tries to switch to creative mode, it will revert to its old mode.

 Version List